Students participating in the Albany Summer Internship Program gain a wide range of perspectives on

 New York State, and I learned so much.

-When I first learned about the Albany Internship Experience I was excited about venturing outside of Wells
+When I first learned about the Albany Summer Internship Program I was excited about venturing outside of Wells

 and being on my own for an entire semester.
 After I applied I started to think that maybe I had made a

-mistake since the Albany Internship Experience did not seem like a program particularly designed for
+mistake since the Albany Summer Internship Program did not seem like a program particularly designed for

 Psychology majors.
 Now that I am here, I can honestly say that this is one of the best decisions I have made.